 The Stavely Block 10 Project area is concealed under younger Murray Basin cover sediments and therefore interpreted to exist from geophysics (magnetics data) and previous exploration drilling.
 WIM commenced exploration over the project area after holding several information sessions with the public in 2019 and 2021.
 An air core drilling program was carried out in February-March 2021 aimed at drilling through the regional cover sediments to tap the underlying Cambrian rocks and provide a window to the underlying geology.

-WIM has commissioned an airborne magnetics survey over parts of the licence area (see magenta overlay below).
-The survey is expected to commence on Saturday, 8th May 2021 and continue for approximately one week using a fixed wing aircraft (Cessna 210), flying at a very low height of 40m above the ground with line spacings of 50m east-west.
-Magnetic variations within different rock types are used to help map the underlying geology beneath the earth’s surface and the results from this survey will help direct further exploration.
+WIM commissioned an airborne magnetics survey over parts of the licence area (see magenta overlay below), which was conducted during May and June 2021.
+Flying was at a very low height of 40m above the ground with line spacings of 50m east-west which has produced very detailed imagery of the underlying geology.
+Magnetic variations within different rock types are used to help map the underlying geology beneath the earth's surface, and the results from this survey will help direct further exploration.